Mental health sentencing alternative.

 (b) Continue the hearing to a date before the expiration date of community custody, with or without modifying the conditions of community custody; or

-(c) Revoke the sentencing alternative and impose a term of total or partial confinement within the standard sentence range or impose an exceptional sentence below the standard sentencing range if compelling reasons are found by the court or the parties agree to the downward departure.
-The defendant shall receive credit for time served while supervised in the community against any term of total confinement.
+(c) Revoke the sentencing alternative and impose a standard range sentence or impose an exceptional sentence below the standard sentencing range if compelling reasons are found by the court or the parties agree to the downward departure.
+The defendant shall receive credit for time served while in compliance and actively supervised in the community against any term of total confinement.
 The court must issue written findings indicating a substantial and compelling reason to revoke this sentencing alternative.

 (a) "Serious mental illness" means a mental, behavioral, or emotional disorder resulting in a serious functional impairment, which substantially interferes with or limits one or more major life activities.